nettoolkit/sass-values-loader/README.md

 This is done as the last step, so all the full Sass syntax should be supported.

-2. The Sass code is fed through [node-sass](https://github.com/sass/node-sass), while registering the custom `export_var` function.
-During compilation `node-sass` will call the function with the resolved value and we can capture it then.
+2. The Sass code is fed through [sass](https://github.com/sass/dart-sass), while registering the custom `export_var` function.
+During compilation `sass` will call the function with the resolved value and we can capture it then.

 This way Sass does the resolution of the final values, even if they are computed via functions or if they depend on imported files.